Missouri Coalition for the Environment: The 1990s

-2000- Present
+2000–present

 When high levels of dangerous lead contamination were recognized in the town of Herculaneum, Missouri in 2001, residents contacted the MCE, who began to monitor the situation in addition to smelter emissions.
 It was discovered that trucks carrying lead concentrate to the smelter were responsible for spreading the contaminants.
 The EPA then began to enforce the national lead air standard, which forced Doe Run, the smelter's owner, to clean up the area and buy out the homes nearest the plant.
 In 2005, the Coalition won a 2004 lawsuit on behalf of two Herculaneum residents prompted by the EPA's failure to review lead air pollution standards every five years as required by the Clean Air Act.
 The courts then ordered the EPA to conduct a decades-overdue review.
 The Coalition mobilized the children's health community to ensure that the new standard was protective in order to counter industry lobbyists who pushed the EPA to remove the standard all together.
 During the review process, Kat Logan Smith, executive director of MCE, and Leslie Warden, a former Herculaneum resident, testified at the EPA's clean air scientific advisory panel in North Carolina.
 The review resulted in a new standard that is ten times more protective than the one it replaced.
 It will go into effect between 2010 and 2013 and be emulated around the globe.

 In 2004, the Coalition reached a landmark settlement with the EPA that required a major overhaul of the state's water quality standards, including new recreational-use protections for 25000 mi of streams and improved protections for the Current River, Jacks Fork and Eleven Point River.
 Prior to the settlement, more than 90% of the state's surface waters were not required to be clean enough for safe recreational use.
 MCE continues to press for strong water quality standards and Clean Water Act protections for the remaining 158000 mi of small streams that the state currently deems "unclassified".